Princess Diana Dress Worn While Dancing With John Travolta Could Fetch $450K At Auction

 Reader’s Digest reported that Travolta stated he did not know what to expect when he danced with the late princess during the glamorous event.

-“It was the president’s wife, Nancy Reagan, that said, ‘It is her wish,'” recalled the actor, stating that the moment equaled to a night he would “never forget.”
-Travolta also posted a photo of himself and Diana to his Instagram, stating the moment was a “highlight.”
+“It was the president’s wife, Nancy Reagan, that said, ‘It is her wish,'” recalled the actor, stating that the moment equaled a night he would “never forget.”
+Travolta posted a photo of himself and Diana to his Instagram, stating the moment was a “highlight.”

-Readers Digest also reported that it was later revealed by Princess Diana‘s butler Paul Burrell that the infamous dance was orchestrated by the Reagans for a photo op.
-Burrell revealed that Princess Diana truly wanted to dance with ballet legend Mikhail Baryshnikov because she greatly admired his work instead of Travolta.
+Reader’s Digest also reported that it was later revealed by Princess Diana‘s butler, Paul Burrell, that the infamous dance was orchestrated by the Reagans for a photo op.
+Burrell revealed that Princess Diana truly wanted to dance with dance legend Mikhail Baryshnikov, rather than Travolta, because she greatly admired the ballet dancer’s work.